hpe-dev-incubator/hpe-dev-portal/content/blog/create-a-general-purpose-kubeconfig-file-in-hpe-greenlake-for-containers.md

 ### Grant Permissions to Service Account
 You now create the RoleBinding to bind the role to the service account.

-Here is the manifest file to the RoleBinding that binds the role `cfe-demo-role` to the service account `cfe-demo-sa`.
+Here is the manifest file to create the RoleBinding that binds the role `cfe-demo-role` to the service account `cfe-demo-sa`.
 Replace those names with the names in your environment.

 ```json